-The Dynamic Port Registration feature lets applications specify the IP address and UDP port number on a call-by-call basis.
+Dynamic Port Registration enables applications to specify the IP address and UDP port number on a call-by-call basis.
 Currently, the IP address and UDP port number are specified when a CTI port registers and is static through the life of the registration of the CTI port.
 When media is requested to be established to the CTI port, the system uses the same static IP address and UDP port number for every call.